lsst-tstn/tstn-019/argocd.rst

   csc:
     namespace: maintel

-CSCs may have other values the need to applied regardless of site.
+CSCs may have other values they need to applied regardless of site.
 Here is an example from the ``mtcamhexapod`` application.

 ::